|Oracle® Fusion Middleware Developer's Guide for Oracle Adaptive Access Manager

 oracle.oaam.extensions.war, is located in

-<IAM_Home>/oaam/oaam_extensions/generic.
-It is deployed in both the OAAM Server and OAAM Admin Server.
+/oaam/oaam_extensions/generic.
+It is deployed in both the OAAM Server and OAAM Admin servers.
 By default

 oracle.oaam.extensions.war contains the

-MANIFEST.MF, which has the definition of the shared library.
+MANIFEST.MF, which has the definition of the OAAM Extensions Shared Library.

 Follow these steps to add customizations to Oracle Adaptive Access Manager: